Function Call

 @depth

-Depth is counted by skipping members that are included in the member tree under the root member of the member list but not included in the member list itself.
-For example, if there are three levels of members A > B > C, and only the root A and its grandchild C are included in the member list, while B is not included, the depth of C is considered to be 1 (the depth of A is 0).
+The depth skips members not included in the member list that are below the starting member in the member tree.
+For example, if there are three levels of members (A > B > C), and only A and its grandchild C are included in the member list (but B is not), C is considered to have a depth of 1 (A has a depth of 0).

-If the first argument is a string, it is considered a dimension label.
+If Argument 1 is a string, it is considered a dimension label.

 @height

-Height is counted by skipping members that are included in the member tree under the root member of the member list but not included in the member list itself.
-For example, if there are three levels of members A > B > C, and only the root A and its grandchild C are included in the member list, while B is not included, the height of A is considered to be 1 (the height of C is 0).
+The height skips members not included in the member list that are below the starting member in the member tree.
+For example, if there are three levels of members (A > B > C), and only A and its grandchild C are included in the member list (but B is not), A is considered to have a height of 1 (C has a height of 0).

 If a member appears more than once in the member list, the height is calculated for each occurrence.

-If the first argument is a string, it is considered a dimension label.
+If Argument 1 is a string, it is considered a dimension label.

 Function Arguments